 Jasper Gondola/Skytram

+The Jasper Gondola is among the best things to do in Jasper.
+It is a great option during the summer months, as it has some of Jasper’s most iconic views.
 Once at the top, there is a small gift shop and a restaurant to enjoy.
-Though it isn’t as elaborate as your other gondola options, the views make this experience worthwhile, and skytram visitors also have the option of hiking to Whistlers Summit, one of the best Jasper hikes.
+Though it isn’t as elaborate as your other gondola options, the views make this experience worthwhile.
+Skytram visitors also have the option of hiking to Whistlers Summit, one of the best hikes in Jasper.

-The prices for the Jasper Gondola are quite comparable to those at the Lake Louse gondola, with the delightful possibility of bringing your furry friends along by purchasing a dog ticket.
+The prices for the Jasper Gondola are quite comparable to those at the Lake Louse Gondola, with the delightful possibility of bringing your furry friends along by purchasing a dog ticket.

-- Adults (16+ years): $57.30
+- Adults (16+ years): $67

-- Youth (6-15 years): $30.35
+- Youth (6-15 years): $38

 - Child (Under 6 years): Free

-- Dog Ticket: $6
+- Dog Ticket: $10

 Mt.
 Norquay in the Winter

+Mt.
+Norquay is not only a fun experience in the summer with its chairlift, restaurant, and Via Ferrata experience, but it has a lot to offer in the winter.
 It is amongst the top ranked ski resorts in Canada and is known for being a family-friendly resort.
 We find this ski hill to be best suited for beginners, while more expert skiers may want to head to Banff Sunshine or Lake Louise.

 Is Mt.
 Norquay Summer Chairlift Worth It?

-Mt Norquay Lookout
+The Mt Norquay Lookout

 On your way up to Mount Norquay, keep an eye out for the Mt Norquay Viewpoint, as it gives exceptional views over Mount Rundle.
 You know it’s exceptional because Parks Canada has put a few of its iconic red chairs there for visitors to sit and marvel at the view.